ricardofares/rdp-calc/README.md

 ```python
 tau / 2
 ```
-the evaluation of the previous expression results in an approximate value of *PI*.
+the evaluation of the previous expression results in an approximate value of $\pi$.

 ----